 The Services are hosted and operated in the United States (“U.S.”) through Gradle and its service providers, and if you do not reside in the U.S., laws in the U.S. may differ from the laws where you reside.
 By using the Services, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Gradle in the U.S. and will be hosted on U.S. servers, and you authorize Gradle to transfer, store and process your information to and in the U.S., and possibly other countries.
 You hereby consent to the transfer of your data to the U.S. pursuant to: (i) a data processing agreement incorporating standard data protection clauses promulgated by the European Commission, a copy of which can be obtained at https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32010D0087, (ii) binding corporate rules for data protection that align with the GDPR’s requirements, or (iii) adherence to an industry- or technology-specific approved code of conduct blessed by the European Commission.

-EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework
+EU-U.S. Data Privacy Program Framework (DPF), the UK Extension to the EU-US DPF, and the Swiss-U.S. Data Privacy Framework

-In compliance with the Privacy Shield Principles, Gradle commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Gradle’s privacy team at [email protected].
-In resolving disputes, it may be possible, under certain conditions, for you to invoke binding arbitration.
+In compliance with the DPF Principles, Gradle commits to resolve complaints about our collection or use of your personal information.
+EU, UK, and Swiss individuals with inquiries or complaints regarding our Data Privacy Framework policy should first contact Gradle’s privacy team at [email protected].

-Gradle has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Gradle has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.